Shalamar Gardens, Lahore: History

 Construction of the gardens began on 3 Rabi-ul-Awwal 1051AH(6 June 1641), and took 17 months and 14 days to complete.

 During the Sikh Empire, much of the garden's marble was pillaged and used to decorate the Golden Temple and the Ram Bagh Palace in nearby Amritsar, while the gardens' costly agate gate was stripped and sold by Lehna Singh Majithia.
+In 1806 Maharaja Ranjit Singh ordered the Shalimar Gardens to be repaired.

 The garden during Sikh-rule.
 Lithograph titled 'The Shalimar Gardens, Lahore', from 'The Court and Camp of Runjeet Sing' by William Godolphin Osborne, ca.1840.

-In 1806 Maharaja Ranjit Singh ordered the Shalimar Gardens to be repaired.
+The annual Mela Chiraghan festival used to take place in the gardens until General Ayub Khan forbade it in 1958.
 The Gardens were nationalised in 1962 by General Ayub Khan because leading Arain Mian family members had opposed his imposition of martial law in Pakistan.

-The annual Mela Chiraghan festival used to take place in the gardens until General Ayub Khan forbade it in 1958.

 Design and layout

 The middle level terrace of the garden, known as the Faiz Bakhsh terrace, was the Emperor's garden.

 Mughal Gardens were based upon Timurid gardens built in Central Asia and Iran between the 14th and 16th century.
 A high brick wall richly decorated with intricate fretwork encloses the site in order to allow for the creation of a Charbagh paradise garden - a microcosm of an earthly utopia.

 The Shalimar Gardens are laid out in the form of a rectangle aligned along a north–south axis, and measure 658 metres by 258 metres, and cover an area of 16 hectares.
 Each terrace level is 4–5 metres (13–15 feet) higher than the previous level.

 The uppermost terrace of the gardens is named Bagh-e-Farah Baksh, literally meaning Bestower of Pleasure.
 The second and third terraces are jointly known as the Bagh-e-Faiz Baksh, meaning Bestower of Goodness.
 The first and third terraces are both shaped as squares, while the second terrace is a narrow rectangle.

 Shalimar's main entrance was onto the lower-most terrace, which was open to noblemen, and occasionally to the public.
 The middle terrace was the Emperor's Garden, and contained the most elaborate waterworks of any Mughal garden.
 The highest terrace was reserved for the Emperor's harem.

 The square shaped terraces were both divided into four equivalent smaller squares by long fountains flanked by brick khayaban walkways designed to be elevated in order to provide better views of the garden.
 Cascades were made to flow over a marble paths in what are known as chadors, or "curtains" into the middle terrace.
 Water collected into a large pool, known as a haūz, over which a seating pavilion was made.